ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 of an enemy agent with attack points, a reaction attack is triggered.
 If this attack succeeds the movement is interrupted.

-Move point (or Joker) is spent even if the agent hasn't actually moved anywhere: the starting tile is also considered a part of the movement path.
+A move point (or a joker) is spent even if the agent hasn't actually moved anywhere: the starting tile is also considered a part of the path.
 This prevents agents from exiting a melee too easily ("Jump" and "Dash" abilities exist to counter this).